Henry-Research/EFEMP1_GTEx_eQTL/StepByStep_guide.md

 c.
 Close and load, rename the sheet to "GTEx Input"

 IMPORTANT NOTE: Choosing the "GWAS_CATALOG_EFEMP1" sheet and not the "NCBI_SNP_EFEMP1" sheet is essential.
 Excel still recognises the old "GWAS_CATALOG_EFEMP1" sheet as a .tsv file, which cannot be used in the next step.
-By reimporting it through "Get data" it removes the .tsv metadata, allowing it to be used in the next step.
+By reimporting it through "Get data" it removes the .tsv metadata.